 Otherwise, the best you could hope for would be to come forward under the IRS’s “Offshore Voluntary Disclosure Program” (OVDP).
-In exchange for signing up for this program, the IRS promised not to prosecute you for criminal tax evasion or to impose its most severe civil penalties.
+In exchange for signing up for this program, the IRS promised not to prosecute you for criminal tax evasion or impose its most severe civil penalties.
 Instead, you had to pay 27.5 percent of the highest aggregate account values for eight years prior to the disclosure.

 This calculation method significantly increased the severity of the penalty.
 For instance, thanks to the global economic downturn in 2008-2009, an unreported international account worth $1 million in 2007 might have been worth only $600,000 at the end of 2012.
-Yet the 27.5 percent penalty would be assessed against the entire $1 million for 2007, increasing the effective sanction to nearly 50% ($275,000 of $600,000).
+Yet the 27.5 percent penalty would be assessed against the entire $1 million for 2007, increasing the effective sanction to nearly 50 percent ($275,000 of $600,000).
 And this is in addition to the penalties for subsequent years.

 IRS Offers New Disclosure Program

 And as the IRS makes clear in its FAQs for the revised program, that’s just the tip of the iceberg in terms of possible penalties you could face.
 (See FAQs 5 and 6.)
-And while it’s far from clear, the act of making a false certification could itself be considered a crime.
+And although it’s far from clear at this point, the act of making a false certification could itself be considered a crime.

 In addition, there’s an important—and not well-understood—“stinger” in these rules.
 U.S. persons who held accounts at a number of Swiss banks and other companies already under investigation by the IRS aren’t eligible.
 They’ll be socked with a 50 percent penalty.